 The term “proprietary deal sourcing” has been on the rise for years.
 But what is proprietary sourcing really?
-And more importantly, is it the right strategy for your firm in 2023?
+And more importantly, is it the right strategy for your firm?

 A proprietary deal can take one of two forms: 1) a deal in which a firm is the only bidder or 2) a deal in which a firm is the first of multiple bidders and has a significant head start in terms of a relationship and access to company information.

 Being first in line seems like the strongest play for dealmakers so why is proprietary sourcing taking a backseat to traditional sourcing strategies like events or bankers?

 According to a quote from a leading mid-market fund in a BCG report the problem is this: "Everyone is trying to find a proprietary deal, but we know that it’s nearly impossible once transaction sizes move beyond the lower mid-market.”

 After reading this quote, three questions come to mind:

 Proprietary sourcing is an attractive option for dealmakers.
 Rather than relying solely on bankers (and paying finder’s fees) discovering a proprietary deal can mean better deals and higher returns.